owainlewis/awesome-artificial-intelligence/README.md

 * [How To Create A Mind](http://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/0143124048/ref=pd_sim_14_3?ie=UTF8&refRID=0QY72H7NGRYH79R7S3K7) - Kurzweil discusses how the brain works, how the mind emerges, brain-computer interfaces, and the implications of vastly increasing the powers of our intelligence to address the world’s problems
 * [Deep Learning](http://www.deeplearningbook.org/) - Goodfellow, Bengio and Courville's introduction to a broad range of topics in deep learning, covering mathematical and conceptual background, deep learning techniques used in industry, and research perspectives.
 * [The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/ElemStatLearn/) - Hastie and Tibshirani cover a broad range of topics, from supervised learning (prediction) to unsupervised learning including neural networks, support vector machines, classification trees and boosting---the first comprehensive treatment of this topic in any book.
+* [Deep Learning and the Game of Go](https://www.manning.com/books/deep-learning-and-the-game-of-go) - Deep Learning and the Game of Go teaches you how to apply the power of deep learning to complex human-flavored reasoning tasks by building a Go-playing AI.
+After exposing you to the foundations of machine and deep learning, you'll use Python to build a bot and then teach it the rules of the game.
+* [Deep Learning for Search](https://www.manning.com/books/deep-learning-for-search) -  Deep Learning for Search teaches you how to leverage neural networks, NLP, and deep learning techniques to improve search performance.
+* [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch) -  PyTorch puts these superpowers in your hands, providing a comfortable Python experience that gets you started quickly and then grows with you as you—and your deep learning skills—become more sophisticated.
+Deep Learning with PyTorch will make that journey engaging and fun.
+* [Deep Reinforcement Learning in Action](https://www.manning.com/books/deep-reinforcement-learning-in-action) -  Deep Reinforcement Learning in Action teaches you the fundamental concepts and terminology of deep reinforcement learning, along with the practical skills and techniques you’ll need to implement it into your own projects.
+* [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning) -  Grokking Deep Reinforcement Learning introduces this powerful machine learning approach, using examples, illustrations, exercises, and crystal-clear teaching.

 ## Programming